Tim Thorne

 Timothy Colin Thorne (25 March 1944 – 16 September 2021) was an Australian contemporary poet.

+Early life

+Timothy Colin Thorne was born on 25 March 1944 in Launceston, Tasmania.

 Career

-Born in Launceston, Thorne wrote fifteen volumes of poetry, the most recent being Running Out of Entropy (2018, Walleah Press).
+Thorne wrote 15 volumes of poetry, his last, Running Out of Entropy (2018, Walleah Press).

 In 1985, he inaugurated the Tasmanian Poetry Festival, which he directed until 2001 and which incorporates his invention, the Launceston Poetry Cup, a performance poetry concept now imitated all over Australia and internationally.

 Thorne had been writer-in-residence with a number of organisations, including the Miscellaneous Workers Union and the Queen Victoria Museum and Art Gallery, and had worked as a poet in schools, universities and prisons.